Iongshiba/hifuse-chart/README.md

-# Chart Detection with HiFuse Backbone
+# TriFuse: a Feature Fusion approach for Chart Detection

 ## Setup Environment